mart1nro/joycontrol/README.md

 Note: If you already connected an emulated controller once, you can use the reconnect option of the script (-r "\<Switch Bluetooth Mac address>").
 This does not require the "Change Grip/Order" menu to be opened.
 You can find out a paired mac address using the "bluetoothctl" system command.

-- After connecting a command line interface is opened.
+- After connecting, a command line interface is opened.
 Note: Press \<enter> if you don't see a prompt.

 Call "help" to see a list of available commands.